 Having my own consulting business allows me to connect with and support a wide-variety of people, institutions, and communities.
 In 2016 John and I decided to step away from big-time football, and I accepted a call to be the Pastor/Head of Staff at Grace Covenant Presbyterian Church in Asheville, NC.
 Even with this new rhythm of life, Peace-ing Together is alive and well in the work that I do in many different contexts.

 I grew up steeped in the cultures of the church and of the academy.
-My parents also modeled the importance of working for justice as the fruit of belief.
+My parents modeled the importance of working for justice as the fruit of belief.
 Service to others and to our community had the highest priority in our home.
-I am thankful for my heritage and for the ways my roots have kept me connected to the church every step of my journey.
+I am thankful for my heritage and for the ways my roots have kept me connected to the church and to conversations in the academy every step of my journey.

-My training allows me not only to teach and to preach, but also to be engaged in the church and in the larger world as a theologian.
-For most of my life I have worked on issues of reconciliation and dialogue around difficult issues like race, political polarization, and religious differences in academic, church, and community contexts.
+For most of my life I have worked on reconciliation and dialogue around difficult issues like race, political polarization, and religious differences in academic, church, and community contexts.

-I am deeply engaged in the multicultural movement in the Presbyterian denomination nationally.
+For several years I was deeply engaged in the multicultural movement in the Presbyterian denomination nationally.
 I served for two years as the Moderator of the Board of the Presbyterian Multicultural Network (PMN) and for four years as the Moderator of the Multicultural Committee of the Presbytery of New Hope.
-I still serve the PMN in various ways including as the Dean of the Multicultural Institute at Montreat that the PMN and Office of Multicultural Congregational Support offer each year in November.
-I currently serve as an elected member and the Vice Moderator of the Committee on the Office of the General Assembly (COGA), and I am a corresponding member of the Presbyterian Mission Agency (PMA, formerly the GAMC).
+I continue to serve the church nationally in various capacities that are described in more detail on my CV.

 – Marcia Mount Shoop